pingfu/pingfu.github.io/_posts/2026-01-28-who-owns-the-pipes.md

 - Thailand has [PromptPay](https://www.bot.or.th/en/financial-innovation/digital-finance/digital-payment/PromptPay.html)
 - Late to the game, Europe is *building* [Wero](https://wero-wallet.eu/)

-These systems are almost always domestically owned, for example by the *Federal Reserve* in America, the *People's Bank of China* in ...
-China, and a *consortium of 16 major European banks* in Europe, and so on.
+These systems are almost always domestically owned: by the *Federal Reserve* in America, the *People's Bank of China* in ...
+China, a *consortium of 16 major European banks* in Europe, and so on.

 The companies which deliver this infrastructure are so important that they usually fall under the umbrella of critical national infrastructure (alongside power grids, water supply, and telecoms), because foreign control means foreign leverage: the ability to raise fees, access transaction data, and disrupt or deny service entirely.

 You might therefore quite reasonably conclude that all but international payments would flow through these domestic systems, and you'd be right.
-Except for inside the UK where that's not the case (yay!).
+Except inside the UK, where that's not the case (yay!).

 So, let's begin.

-As British citizens, when we buy petrol, groceries, order online or catch the bus, we're almost certainly making card payments, and in those cases the transaction is not handled by our national payment infrastructure, it is routed from our bank through Mastercard or Visa's network instead (who take a cut of the transaction for providing the service) and then back to the merchant bank to settle, even if the merchant and the customer share the same British bank and are both in the UK.
+As British citizens, when we buy petrol, groceries, order online or catch the bus, we're almost certainly making card payments, and in those cases the transaction is not handled by our national payment infrastructure; instead, it is routed from our bank through Mastercard or Visa's network (who take a cut of the transaction for providing the service) and then back to the merchant bank to settle, even if the merchant and the customer share the same British bank and are both in the UK.

 This is of course not a uniquely British problem.
-Its also how local payments look for most of the world, where card transactions mean paying rent to Visa and Mastercard to the tune of about $60 billion annually.
+It's also how local payments look for most of the world, where card transactions mean paying rent to Visa and Mastercard to the tune of about $60 billion annually.

-This, as you might imagine, creates a lot of political leverage and soft power for the US Government as the US domiciled duopoly, together with the US Government decides who can participate, who can't, what fees are charged, and ultimately whose interests are served.
+This, as you might imagine, creates a lot of political leverage and soft power for the US Government, since the US-domiciled duopoly, together with the Government, decides who can participate, who can't, what fees are charged, and ultimately whose interests are served.

-Readers in China, India, Brazil, Sweden, the Netherlands and Poland however might be scratching their heads at this point, as the Governments of those countries have all invested in their national payment infrastructure, making it easy for consumers to use at point of sale, and so have also successfully reduced their dependency on Visa and Mastercard.
+Readers in China, India, Brazil, Sweden, the Netherlands and Poland, however, might be scratching their heads at this point, as the Governments of those countries have all invested in their national payment infrastructure, making it easy for consumers to use at point of sale, and so have also successfully reduced their dependency on Visa and Mastercard.

-This is also a priority issue for the European Commission and European Central Bank too as they continue to build out the Wero system, hoping to achieve "greater independence from the market power of American payment service providers" and provide "sovereignty and independence from the US in terms of payment solutions."
+This is also a priority issue for the European Commission and European Central Bank as they continue to build out the Wero system, hoping to achieve "greater independence from the market power of American payment service providers" and provide "sovereignty and independence from the US in terms of payment solutions."

-Anyway, back to Blighty, as we in Britain of course took a different path.
+Anyway, back to Blighty.
+We in Britain, of course, took a different path.

 Back in 1998, when Gordon Brown was Chancellor under a Labour government, the prevailing economic philosophy was that competition benefits consumers, but regulation is needed to prevent monopolies.
 Brown commissioned Don Cruickshank, who had just finished running Oftel (the British telecoms regulator), to examine competition in British banking.

-Cruickshank, having seen how breaking British Telecom's monopoly had opened up telecommunications and believed the same medicine could work for the payments industry.
+Cruickshank, having seen how breaking British Telecom's monopoly had opened up telecommunications, believed the same medicine could work for the payments industry.

 His 2000 report concluded that the UK's payment systems were an oligopoly.
 A consortium of big banks owned the payments infrastructure, set prices, and decided who got to play.
-He recommended establishment of an independent regulator with statutory powers, which he called "PayCom".
+He recommended the establishment of an independent regulator with statutory powers, which he called "PayCom".

 Brown's government rejected it in favour of industry self-regulation.
 Eight years later, the 2008 financial crisis discredited "light touch" regulation and Labour lost the 2010 election.